 A global uranium demand/primary supply imbalance has existed for many decades, due to the way utilities procure supply and the negative impact on demand stemming from the Fukushima event.
 Primary uranium supply from uranium producers (mining) has consistently failed to keep pace with demand.
 This shortfall has been filled from secondary supply, which includes the sale of government stockpiles, spent fuel reprocessing, extending conversion processes, and the highly enriched uranium ("HEU") agreement (which ended late 2013).
 Meanwhile, global inventory stockpiles have and continue to be drawn down.
 While the total inventory figure is difficult to ascertain due to the fact that a significant amount is held in national strategic stockpiles of various governments or stored in the inventories of non-public utilities and other entities, it is important to note that not all inventory is mobile.
 Sovereign nations will keep their strategic stockpiles for energy security while other material classified as inventory may either be of low grade that will require reprocessing or be in the form of a prefabricated fuel that will require disassembly and reprocessing to be usable for others.
 It is notable that there has been a change this past year in that the supply from inventories appears to have diminished substantially and that the majority of spot market supply comes from uncommitted production.
 This signals the possibility that the amount of mobile supply from inventories is nearing a point where it is not mobile at current prices.
-Add to this the fact that there are a few mines that will be exhausted in the near future and this points to the possibility that there will be significantly less supply available going forward.

-Management's Discussion and Analysis For the nine months March 31, 2023 (Expressed in Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis

+For the year ended June 30, 2023

+(Expressed in Canadian dollars, unless otherwise noted)